liuggio/xwc-sandbox/ABSTRACT-TODO.md

 #Abstract
-* This is the traduction (more or less) in pseudocode of the diagram class written in UML A "Page" has a lot of content (called "Mote").
+* This is the traduction (more or less) in pseudocode of the diagram class written in UML

+      A "Page" has a lot of content (called "Mote").
       A "Mote" is positioned in a "Tag", and a "Mote" is associated with a "Content".
       The "Mote" can have multiple types of "Content": html, text, content created by a bundle.
       The types of content can be extended.
       A "Page" has a "Template".
       Each "Content" has a "Template".
       The "Template" can be a twig file or a twig content stored into db.

-The page has a template that will contain all the motes of the page (sorted by tag)
+      The page has a template that will contain all the motes' content (sorted by tag).

-The template
 #Entity "Page"
  * Description: this table content all the pages of the CMS
  * Attributes: